pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/configuration-reference.md

 linkTitle: "Configuration reference"
 weight: 22
 description: >
-  This page describes all configurable fields in the deployment configuration and analysis template.
+  This page describes all configurable fields in the application configuration and analysis template.
 ---

 ## Kubernetes Application